Princess Caroline of Monaco: Family and early life

-Caroline was born on 23 January 1957 in the Prince's Palace, Monaco.
+Caroline Louise Marguerite Grimaldi was born on 23 January 1957 in the Prince's Palace, Monaco.
 She is the eldest child of Rainier III, Prince of Monaco, and his wife, former American actress Grace Kelly.
 Christened Caroline Louise Marguerite, she belongs to the House of Grimaldi.
-She was the heiress presumptive from her birth to 14 March 1958, when her brother Prince Albert was born.
+She was the heir presumptive from her birth to 14 March 1958, when her brother Prince Albert was born.
 On 1 February 1965, her younger sister Princess Stéphanie was born.
 Caroline is a legitimate patrilineal descendant of the Dukes of Polignac, and as such belongs to the historical French nobility.
 Through her mother, she is of Irish and German descent.

 In an interview for People in April 1982, shortly before her death, Grace described Caroline and Stéphanie as "warm, bright, amusing, intelligent and capable girls.
 They're very much in tune with their era.
 Besides being good students, they are good athletes – excellent skiers and swimmers.
 Both can cook and sew and play the piano and ride a horse.
 But, above all, my children are good sports, conscious of their position and considerate of others.
 They are sympathetic to the problems and concerns in the world today."

 As a child, Caroline spent time at the home of her maternal grandparents, John B. Kelly, Sr. and Margaret Kelly (née, Majer), in Philadelphia.
 In addition to visiting her mother's family in the United States, she spent the summer of 1971 at Camp Oneka in the Poconos at the age of 14.
 While there, unbeknownst to her parents, Caroline was protected by the United States Secret Service.

 Princess Grace died on 14 September 1982, the day after suffering a stroke while driving herself and Princess Stéphanie home to Monaco from a visit to France, resulting in an accident in which both were injured.

 Education

-The princess received her French baccalauréat in 1974 with honours.
+The princess earned her French baccalauréat in 1974 with honours.
 She was also educated at St Mary's School Ascot.
-After a semester at Sciences Po, Caroline continued her studies at the Sorbonne University, where she received a diploma in philosophy and minors in psychology and biology.
+After a semester at Sciences Po, Caroline continued her studies at the Sorbonne University, where she earned a diploma in philosophy and minors in psychology and biology.
 She is fluent in French, English, Spanish, German and Italian.